w3f/polkadot-wiki/docs/general/glossary.md

 A node that maintains a parachain by collecting parachain transactions and producing state transition proofs for the validators.

+## Collectives

+The Polkadot Collectives parachain was added in [Referendum 81](https://polkadot.polkassembly.io/referendum/81) and exists only on Polkadot (i.e., there is no Kusama equivalent).
+The Collectives chain hosts on-chain collectives that serve the Polkadot network, such as the [Fellowship](#fellowship) and [Polkadot Alliance](#polkadot-alliance).

 ## Commission

 Validators and nominators get paid from block production on the network, where validators can set a